-- 11.5.10 The function of providing advice about whether or how the Authority's functions should be, or should have been exercised, only applies to advice concerning the functions of the Overview and Scrutiny Committees and Democratic Services Committee. - 11.5.11 Advice to a Member does not include advice in connection with their role as an Executive Member and does not include advice about a matter being or to be considered at a meeting (other than a meeting of an Overview and Scrutiny Committee) or Democratic Services Committee.
+- 11.5.10 The function of providing advice about whether or how the Authority's functions should be, or should have been exercised, only applies to advice concerning the functions of the Overview and Scrutiny Committees and Democratic Services Committee. - 11.5.11 Advice to a Member does not include advice in connection with their role as a Cabinet Member and does not include advice about a matter being or to be considered at a meeting (other than a meeting of an Overview and Scrutiny Committee) or Democratic Services Committee.

-11.6 Duty to Provide Sufficient Resources to the Head of Paid Service, Monitoring Officer, Chief Officer - Resources and Head of Democratic Services as are in their opinion sufficient to allow their duties to be performed.
+11.6 Duty to Provide Sufficient Resources to the Chief Executive, Monitoring Officer, Chief Officer - Resources and Head of Democratic Services

-The Council will provide the Head of Paid Service, the Monitoring Officer, the Chief Officer - Resources and the Head of Democratic Services with such Officers, accommodation and other resources
+The Council will provide the Chief Executive, the Monitoring Officer, the Chief Officer - Resources and the Head of Democratic Services with such Officers, accommodation and other resources as are in their opinion sufficient to allow their duties to be performed.